shtse8/DeepResearch/README.md

 ## Examples

-Here are some example research topics you can explore with DeepSearch:
+Here are some example research topics you can explore with DeepResearch:

 - `"Impact of artificial intelligence on job market"`
 - `"Climate change mitigation strategies"`